The Truth About "Chin Acne" In Women

 - The Studies: The Cheeks Are Most Affected, Followed by the Chin, and Then the Jaw

-"Up to 85 percent of adult women report a worsening of their acne in the days before menstruation," researchers reported in a 2017 study published in the Journal of Clinical and Aesthetic Dermatology.
-Interestingly, they also noted, "The rate of premenstrual [a.k.a. "hormonal"] acne flares has been found to be significantly higher in women over 30 years of age compared to younger women."1
+Authors of a 2017 study published in the Journal of Clinical and Aesthetic Dermatology noted, "The rate of premenstrual [a.k.a. "hormonal"] acne flares has been found to be significantly higher in women over 30 years of age compared to younger women."1

 Where Adult Female Acne Tends to Occur: the U-zone